Bob Andersen: Nebraska State Legislature

+Andersen entered the 2024 race for the 49th district, which then included parts of La Vista, Papillion, Gretna, and the Chalco Hills area of Sarpy County.
+In the May 2024 nonpartisan primary, Andersen and incumbent Jen Day advanced past a third candidate, Caleb Muhs.
+Muhs endorsed Andersen before the general election.

 On November 5, 2024, Andersen defeated incumbent State Senator Jen Day for Nebraska 49th district by a close 908 votes.
 Jen receiving 10,247 votes, and Andersen receiving 11,155 votes.

 As of 2025, Andersen serves as the Vice Chairperson on the Government, Military and Veterans Affairs Committee, member of the General Affairs Committee, member of the Urban Affairs Committee, and member of Homeland Security Policy Group.

 District 49 of Nebraska's Legislative District includes the north-central portion of Sarpy County, including small portions of southwestern edge of the city of La Vista, Nebraska and a small portion of the northwestern edge of Papillion, Nebraska.

 LGBTQA+

 Andersen is against expanding gender-affirming care for minors and is also against transgender individuals playing in sports that do not match biological genes.
 Andersen has also voiced his support for The Stand With Women Act, an anti-trans bill.